Data Protection Solicitors

 A data breach occurs when a breach of security leads to the destruction, loss, alteration or unauthorised disclosure of, or access to, personal data.
 For example, this could include personal data being accessed by an unauthorised third party, data being sent to the wrong person or computers containing personal data being stolen.

-We can support and guide businesses through dealing with a data breach.
+We can support and guide businesses through their reporting obligations, dealing with a data breach and taking preventative action to avoid repeated data breaches.

 Subject access requests

 Individuals have the right to access and receive a copy of their personal data, and other supplementary information.
 This is known as a subject access request.
-The request can be made either verbally or in writing including, increasingly, via social media.
+The request can be made either verbally or in writing and requests are increasingly being made when a dispute has already arisen.